jonathan010603/patronum/README.md

 25/04/22 - 11:21 AM

 - I turned the carousel arrows into a new Component called 'CarouselArrows'.
 This reduced the size of MobileHouses and HouseInfo pages.

+26/04/22 - 02:34 AM

+- Started the Home page development.
+- Corrected some bugs and switched the logo file.
+- Created a new component for storing navbar components.